 Farewell, My Queen (Les adieux a la reine) directed by Benoît Jacquot; provides a uniquely intimate portrait regarding the ending climax of King Louis XVI's reign.
 The intimacy is due to the perceptions of the story being told from the perspective, not of the reigning nobility, but from that of a top end servant girl, who works and lives among the most powerful members of court-life at Versailles Palace (about 14 miles from Paris).

-The film begins with a very realistic opening scene of Sidonie Laborde, on July 14th 1789 (Bastille Day).
+The film begins with a very realistic opening scene of Sidonie Laborde, on July 14th 1789.
 Sidonie, is the servant who drowsily and slowly wakes within a sun filled simple room, wearing loose fitted white night clothes and scratching mosquito bites as flies buzz around her.
 It is easy to feel the heat of the day in the room and one wonders how the nobility manage wearing so many layers of clothes during the summer.
 I find Sidonie's daytime work outfit to be beautiful and intricate.
-Her hair is simply placed on top of her head uncovered, her eyebrows do not seem plucked, and she wears no makeup.
+Her hair is simply placed on top of her head uncovered and she wears no makeup.

 Despite Sidonie's natural beauty, I realize what she wears is nothing compared to the detail and marked sophistication of Queen Marie Antoinette's unusually stunning garb.
 The Queen's eyebrows are light and when at court she wears full make-up.
 Within her private chambers, she does not.